Ekumen-OS/ros2_testing_workshop_roscon_es_25/modules/module_1/doc/README.md

 ### Configuration

+The `ament_lint` packages provide default configurations for the linters they wrap, and these can change between distros.
+This can affect CI/CD pipelines, so for production projects, you should always create your own configuration files.

-To enforce a specific style in the linters, you can add configuration files to the root of your package, for example, a `.clang-format` file.
+To enforce a specific style in the linters, you can add these configuration files to the root of your package, for example, a `.clang-format` file.
 This file tells `ament_clang_format` how to format the code.
 A simple configuration might look like this:

 ```yaml
 BasedOnStyle: Google
 IndentWidth: 2
 ColumnLimit: 120
 ```

+The official docs also provide an official guide on the defined guidelines for each language (see [references](#references) for more information), helping you to configure correctly your linters.

 ---